Zoetermeer/latro/README.rst

 Contributing
 ============

-At this early stage, I am not currently accepting pull requests.
+At this early stage, I am unlikely to accept a pull request.
 However, I would love to garner feedback on the language model and design -- so please feel free to open an issue or send me a note on what you think!